jmoyers/brain/readme.md

 - link to other brains. imagine git cloning someone elses notes and then referring to them from your own. other referring directly to a github address a la golang modules
+- investigate document embedded videos/images for markdown. a reference to a video that was used to internalize a concept is probably the way to go. optionally download the videos/images and cache them in a .brain